syntax-syndicate/codegate-docs/docs/features/secrets-encryption.md

 ---
-title: Secrets encryption
+title: Secrets encryption and PII redaction
 description: Keep your secrets a secret
-sidebar_position: 10
 ---

 ## What's the risk?

-As you interact with an AI coding assistant, sensitive data like passwords and access tokens can be unintentionally exposed to third-party providers through the code snippets and files you share as context.
-These secrets may become part of the training data used to improve the AI model and potentially be exposed to other users.
+As you interact with an AI coding assistant, sensitive data like passwords access tokens, and even personally identifiable information (PII) can be unintentionally exposed to third-party providers through the code and files you share as context.
+Besides the privacy and regulatory implications of exposing this information, it may become part of the AI model's training data and potentially be exposed to future users.

 ## How CodeGate helps

-CodeGate helps you protect sensitive information from being accidentally exposed to AI models and third-party AI provider systems by redacting detected secrets from your prompts using encryption.
+CodeGate helps you protect sensitive information from being accidentally exposed to AI models and third-party AI provider systems by redacting detected secrets and PII found in your prompts.

 ## How it works

-CodeGate automatically scans all prompts for secrets such as:

-- API keys and tokens
-- Private keys and certificates
-- Database credentials
-- SSH keys
-- Cloud provider credentials

-This scan happens transparently without requiring a specific prompt.
+CodeGate automatically scans all prompts for secrets and PII.
+This happens transparently without requiring a specific prompt.
+Without interrupting your development flow, CodeGate protects your data by encrypting secrets and anonymizing PII.
+These changes are made before the prompt is sent to the LLM and are restored when the result is returned to your machine.

+When a secret or PII is detected, CodeGate adds a message to the LLM's output and an alert is recorded in the [dashboard](../how-to/dashboard.md) (PII alerts in the dashboard are coming soon).

 :::info